What is Psychodynamic Psychotherapy?

 Brief Psychodynamic Therapy

 Brief psychodynamic therapy is a less intensive version of traditional psychodynamic treatment.
 With this type of psychodynamic treatment, you will meet with your therapist one or two times each week for a limited number of sessions.
 Brief psychodynamic therapy typically lasts between six and eight months.
-Traditional psychotherapy models generally include more frequent sessions and more extended treatment duration.
-6
+Traditional psychotherapy models generally include more frequent sessions and more extended treatment duration.6

 Dynamic Interpersonal Therapy (DIT)

 Dynamic interpersonal therapy was initially utilized as a treatment for mood disorders.
 DIT is limited to sixteen sessions, making it shorter than other psychodynamic therapy models.
 During DIT, patients learn how their mental health symptoms relate to patterns in their behavior and relationships.
-Studies suggest DIT is an effective treatment option for veterans with anxiety and depression and others with depression symptoms.
-7Psychodynamic Art and Music Therapies
+Studies suggest DIT is an effective treatment option for veterans with anxiety and depression and others with depression symptoms.7

 Psychodynamic art or music therapy is a nontraditional form of psychodynamic therapy.
 It encourages the expression of emotions and feeling through the lens of art or music.
 Artwork or music created as part of the session is discussed to find meaning behind the expressions in the pieces.
-This form of psychodynamic therapy may be most beneficial for individuals who are uncomfortable talking or verbalizing.Long-Term Psychodynamic Therapy
+This form of psychodynamic therapy may be most beneficial for individuals who are uncomfortable talking or verbalizing.

 Potential Limitations

-Examples of these limitations include an over-emphasis on childhood experiences, an increased risk of transference, a heavy reliance on the therapist’s interpretation of a client’s communication, and the amount of time typically required for psychodynamic therapy to achieve the best outcomes.Despite its limitations, however, psychodynamic psychotherapy is proven highly effective in many cases, so its potential benefits should not be disregarded when learning about various therapy models.
+Examples of these limitations include an over-emphasis on childhood experiences, an increased risk of transference, a heavy reliance on the therapist’s interpretation of a client’s communication, and the amount of time typically required for psychodynamic therapy to achieve the best outcomes.

 Relationship Development

 The first few sessions of psychodynamic therapy often involve relationship development.
 A strong patient-therapist relationship is vital for any treatment to achieve positive outcomes.
 If you do not trust your therapist, the basic techniques and tools used in psychodynamic psychotherapy cannot be effective.
-Early sessions will also explore your childhood, family history, previous therapy experiences, current symptoms, and treatment goals.When choosing a therapist, finding a provider you feel comfortable being open and honest with is essential.
-A key component of psychodynamic psychotherapy is open communication.
-It is also important to choose a location where the overall environment is safe and welcoming, allowing you to want to actively engage in your treatment sessions.
+Early sessions will also explore your childhood, family history, previous therapy experiences, current symptoms, and treatment goals.

-Find Help at Essence Health and Wellness
+Find Help at Essence Healthcare

 Resources